embear/vim-localvimrc/README.md

 ## Variables

 The plugin provides several convenience variables to make it easier to set up path dependent setting like for example makeprg.
+These variables are only available inside your local vimrc file because they are only unambiguous there.

-Adding the following lines to a local vimrc in the root directory of a project modify the behavior of
-|:make| to change into a build directory and call make there:
+Adding the following lines to a local vimrc in the root directory of a project modify the behavior of |:make| to change into a build directory and call make
+there:

 ``` {.vim}
 let &l:makeprg="cd ".g:localvimrc_script_dir."/build && make"